Deepu1004/Applicant-Scorer/README.md

 ---

-## 🔒 Code Privacy

-Please note that the source code for **Applicant Scorer** is proprietary and not publicly available.
-This README serves as documentation for authorized users and collaborators who have been granted access to the codebase.
-Distribution or sharing of the code is prohibited without explicit permission.

----

 ## 💬 Feedback & Support

 For questions, feedback, or support regarding Applicant Scorer (for authorized users), please reach out through the designated internal channels or contact the project owner/maintainer.